mooltipass/moolticute/debian/doc/INSTALL.md

 1. Log in to your Travis account and add the project's repository to Travis the same way you would do with any other project
 2. Go to your project's option menu and select "Settings":
 ![Project settings](images/travis_settings.png)
-3. Scroll down to the "Environment Variables" section and add two new variables that will be used to access the GitHub repository of the project:
+3. Scroll down to the "Environment Variables" section and add the following variables that will be used to access the GitHub repository of the project and build the project:
-  GITHUB_LOGIN which value should be set to the username/login of the GitHub account described earlier GITHUB_TOKEN which value should be set to that of the token you have recently created Make both variables secret ones - we don't want to show them to anyone (especially the token):
+  GITHUB_LOGIN which value should be set to the username/login of the GitHub account described earlier GITHUB_TOKEN which value should be set to that of the token you have recently created DOCKER_IMAGE which value should be set to the name of the Moolticute build environment image on DockerHub Make the first two variables secret ones - we don't want to show them to anyone (especially the token):
 ![Project environmental variables](images/travis_env.png)

 Voila!
 That should be enough for the scripts to be able to manage the releases of your project (including the assets